Albert0i/ChatBot/README.md

 }
 ```

 4. [`jq`](https://github.com/stedolan/jq/releases/latest/download/jq-win64.exe) is a powerful command-line tool for processing JSON data.
 It's like `sed` for JSON data – you can use it to slice, filter, map, and transform structured data with ease.
-Here are some key features of `jq`[1](https://ostechnix.com/how-to-use-pbcopy-and-pbpaste-commands-on-linux/)[2](https://commandmasters.com/commands/pbpaste-osx/):
+Here are some key features of `jq`:
 - **JSON Parsing**: Reads JSON data and allows you to manipulate it.
 - **Filtering**: Apply filters to extract specific parts of JSON data.
 - **Transformation**: Modify JSON data, such as changing values or structure.